osblinnikov/ultra-cloud/README.md

       "receive":["buffer2", "buffer3", "export receiveInteger"] /*receives the emitted data directly from the specified buffers or exported connectors, the exporting of connectors allows Ultra-Cloud to build heirarchies of the actors topologies*/
     }]

 8. `buffers` field is another cornerstone of the Ultra-Cloud project.
-The main feature of the buffers is that they always sit in the middle between the actors.
+The buffers are always sit in the middle between the actors allowing to send messages.

 New types of buffers can be created by anyone who need it.
 For example one would implement a buffer for the connection to the specifed WebSocket server.
 Another wants to convert the developed topology into the distributed application with proprietary network messaging.
+But to use the custom buffers in applications developer needs to register them in the BuffersFactory.

-Buffer must follow to the programming guidelines and interfaces of Ultra-Cloud project: BufferInterface and NetworkBufferInterface.
+Buffer must follow to the programming guidelines and BufferInterface of Ultra-Cloud project.

-Developement of new buffer type (BufferInterface)
+Developement of a new buffer module (BufferInterface)
 ---

-Development of new network buffer type (NetworkBufferInterface)
----

-Stand-alone application can be easily installed across the cluster thus automaticaly becomes distributed.
-The applications can (and will) be exactly the same everywhere in the cluster if you are using the standard Ultra-cloud Dispatcher.
-The only thing that differs from node to node is the ip-address:port candidates dynamically assigned to the client and discovered by STUN/TURN requests.
-During the startup of the applications Dispatcher will connect to the predefined master WebSocket server (which for example can be a Haproxy with fallback strategy to all the cluster computers).
-After that application will receive modifications to the local topology using diffs.
-These diffs affect Dispatcher which stops some actors and establishes more network connections to remote peers instead of stopped actors.

-Every Dispatcher monitors the current connection status to the master and distributed peers.
-In case the peers will disappear - dispatcher immediatelly starts it's local copy of the actor to fill the application with data and at the same time notifies the master node about the lost peer.
-Master node can start looking for the solution and orchestrate other peers.
-Also master peer will send report about the problem and the new network solution.

-  * Keep in mind that the local state stored in the faulty peer is lost!
-Usually it is the worst problem which distributed systems can suffer.
-The Ultra-Cloud solution for this is two folded:

-      1. Try to keep actors state-less.
-The least number of actors will store the state - the better
-      2. Configure master node to have actors replicas.
-This will duplicate traffic across the network, but it can also provide the way to sustain a sudden shutdown.

-*.ucl.yml
----

-`*.ucl.yml` is a subset of the `ucl.yml` which disallows usage of `actors` and `buffers` keys.